Insulin aspart (rys)

 Inject the dose by pressing the push-button all the way in until 0 lines up with the pointer.
 Be careful to only push the push-button when injecting.
 Turning the dose selector will not inject insulin.

 - Always remove the needle after each injection and store your FlexPen® without the needle attached.
-Otherwise, the insulin may leak out, which can cause inaccurate dosing.
+This reduces the risk of contamination, infection, leakage of insulin, blocked needles and inaccurate dosing.